coniferconifer/Jetson-nano-diamond-detctor/README.md

 the pedestrian crossing at a dangerous speed.

-detectnet-diamond.py uses a Jetson nano and a USB camera to detect the diamond-shaped symbols (diamond) and outputs the rising pulse to GPIO38 where ISD1802 board is connected.
+detectnet-diamond.py uses a Jetson nano and a USB camera to detect the diamond-shaped symbols and outputs the rising pulse to GPIO38 where ISD1820 board is connected.

 ISD1820 is a board that can record audio for max 10 seconds and plays back the audio if the rising pulse enters the PlayE terminal.